openvcloud/docs/docs/Monitoring/Dashboards/create_custom_dashboards.md

 ![](QueryAFromMeasurement.png)

-Next, specify that you only want the values of the virtual disks:
+Next specify that you only want the values of the virtual disks:

 ![](QueryAFromType.png)